 SATAPAYOGLIGLA INDIANS.
 This is the name of one band of Chizo Indians, who are considered by some writers to be a branch of the Concho Indians.
 In the seventeenth and early eighteenth centuries the Chizos occupied the area now covered by northeastern Chihuahua, northwestern Coahuila, and the lower part of the Big Bend region of Trans-Pecos Texas.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "SATAPAYOGLIGLA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bms14.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "SATAPAYOGLIGLA INDIANS," accessed December 12, 2019, http://www.tshaonline.org/handbook/online/articles/bms14.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.